New York City bid for the 2012 Summer Olympics: Venues

 Olympic venues would have been spread around the city, had it been selected for the Olympics.

 Olympic Village

 The Village would have been located on the East River Waterfront of Queens across from the United Nations Headquarters.
 During the Olympics and Paralympics, it would have housed more than 16,000 athletes and coaches.
 Costing an estimate of $1.5 billion, the Village would include plazas and shops, restaurants, acres of green landscape, training centers and fields, a private dining hall, religious centers, and ferry and train service.
 Post-Olympic plans would provide world-class residential housing for up to 18,000 New York residents.
-The area would have designed by Morphosis Architects as the heart and crossroad of New York's Olympic X Plan.
+The area would have been designed by Morphosis Architects as the heart and crossroad of New York's Olympic X Plan.